 Dubuque County, Iowa and the Tri-State area have a rich baseball history going back to the mid-nineteenth century.
-Ed Prell of the Chicago Tribune called Dubuque an early cradle for baseball in the nineteenth century.
-In 1865, the Julien Base Ball Club of Dubuque hosted the North West Base Ball Tournament; the second-ever multi-state championship baseball tournaments in the nation.
+Ed Prell of the Chicago Tribune called Dubuque an early cradle for baseball of the nineteenth century.
+In 1865, the Julien Base Ball Club of Dubuque hosted the North West Base Ball Tournament; the second-ever multi-state championship baseball tournaments in baseball history.
 In 1879, Ted Sullivan, Tom Loftus, and Charley Comiskey began a lifelong journey that would result in the creation of the American League and modern Major League Baseball as we know it today.